Frequently Asked Questions

 What are the important dates and deadlines I should remember?

-Applications will be open from the 2nd of August 2021 and the deadline to submit your registration will be on 28th January 2022.
-You must submit your registration form before you can submit the full application for the programme.
+Applications will be open on August 1, 2023, and the deadline to submit your registration will be January 19, 2024.
+You must submit your registration form before you can submit the full application for the program.

 What is the registration form for?